rishi-salunkhe-mettle/dsi-tool/README.md

-# Machine Learning Model Accuracy Metrics
+# DSI Tool

-This Streamlit application calculates and displays accuracy metrics for a machine learning model.
+This tool calculates and displays accuracy metrics for a healthcare machine learning model.
 It supports subgroup analysis and visualizes ROC curves.

 ## Installation